Apollo Router quickstart

 That's it!
 Visit

-localhost:4000 to open the Apollo Sandbox Explorer.
-You can inspect the entire federated graph and run your first queries against Apollo Router!
+http://127.0.0.1:4000 to open Apollo Sandbox.
+You can inspect the entire federated graph and run your first queries against the Apollo Router!

 Now that you know how to run Apollo Router with a supergraph schema, you can: